JAW EXPANSION SURGERY SPECIALIST IN SYDNEY

 Meet Dr Kristian van Mourik

-Dr Kristian van Mourik is a fully qualified Oral & Maxillofacial Surgeon with more than 15 years of specialist practice in Sydney.
-He holds dual degrees in medicine and dentistry, supported by extensive surgical training, making him one of the few surgeons in Australia with this level of expertise.
+Dr. Kristian van Mourik is a specialist Oral and Maxillofacial Surgeon based in Sydney, with more than 15 years of experience performing jaw widening surgery, jaw expansion surgery, and the full scope of oral and maxillofacial procedures.
+He holds dual qualifications in medicine and dentistry, making him one of a small number of surgeons in Australia trained to this level.

 Academic background includes: